ShreyaGoyal228/products-recommendation-system/README.md

   - Recommended products are then shown on the homepage.

 ##  Install Dependencies
-To install all required dependencies, run the following command at the **root** of the project: npm i
+To install all required dependencies, run the following command at the separately inside the backend and frontend/my-app of the project: npm i

 ##  Api functionality